 Your care, the care of our other clients, and the empowerment of our clinical team are our highest priorities.
 Our attendance policies are built with that in mind.

-- After booking your consult appointment, you will be asked to complete a Two Chairs Client Profile.
-To ensure a high quality consult appointment and allow your consult clinician time to review, it is important that you complete your Client Profile at least 24 hours before your consult.
-If you have not completed your Client Profile by 3 hours prior your appointment, we may need to cancel and reschedule your appointment.
+- After booking your matching appointment, you will be asked to complete a Two Chairs Client Profile.
+To ensure a high quality matching appointment and allow your consult clinician time to review, it is important that you complete your Client Profile at least 24 hours before your consult.
+If you have not completed your Client Profile by 3 hours before your appointment, we may cancel and reschedule your appointment.

 Notification can be sent via email to [email protected] or by phone at 415-202-5159 (9:00 am - 6:00 pm, Monday through Friday).